Cogs and Lace

 “Gah!”
 Cielo raged, as more cogs fell through her fingers.

 By now she had great plans.
 Nan’s dragon would be small but mighty!
 Eat light for fuel, and swallow foxes until all the birds and frogs and lizards and butterflies came back.
 Nan’s last days would be filled with colourful creatures and sweet song.

-If she could make it work.
+If Cielo could make it work.

-“Last night I dreamed I rode my dragon like a pony,” Cielo said to Nan while she worked.
+“Last night I dreamed I rode my dragon like a pony,” she said to Nan while she worked.
 “The dragon was still nothing but cogs and gears.
 We found a troll town, which was, like, all these old stone bridges, each with a hut or two underneath…”

 “So it was dark?”
 Nan asked.

 “Under the bridges, always.
 Maybe that’s why trolls are so grumpy.
 The tin mine trolls, they knew who you were and made 100,000 fine tin dragon scales made out of purple and brass and green.
 The trolls told me to say ‘Thank you’ to you for that time you helped them in the Princess War.”

 “My!”
 Nan said.
 “And what did the dragon do?”

 “The dragon, it just had to swim through them, the tin scales, and they stuck,” Cielo smiled.
 “It was as if the scales knew where they belonged.”